 That said, the information in that chapter is still too detailed to discuss here in its entirety, so I will attempt to summarize the main points.

 There are various language families that are present (or were present) in the first millennium BC in the area of what is now southern China and northern mainland Southeast Asia, such as Austronesian, Tai-Kadai, Austroasiatic, and Hmong-Mien.
-Brindley discusses what linguistics have determined about the early histories of each of these language families.
+Brindley discusses what linguists have determined about the early histories of each of these language families.

-Many linguistics agree with the theory of Robert Blust that Austronesian developed on Taiwan and then spread throughout Southeast Asia, into the Pacific, and as far to the west as the island of Madagascar off the coast of Africa.
+Many linguists agree with the theory of Robert Blust that Austronesian developed on Taiwan and then spread throughout Southeast Asia, into the Pacific, and as far to the west as the island of Madagascar off the coast of Africa.
 Linguists (Blust) and archeologists (Peter Bellwood) also argue that the inhabitants of Taiwan arrived there from the southeastern coast of China at some point during the fourth millennium BCE.

 Some people, however, must have stayed on the Asian mainland.
 Linguists therefore make the following distinction: whatever was spoken in the area of what is now southeastern China in the fourth millennium BCE can be called “pre-Austronesian” (pre-AN).
 On the island of Taiwan, “pre-Austronesian” then developed into “proto-Austronesian” (PAN), and then later, different Austronesian (AN) languages developed from “proto-Austronesian.”